thovarMS/5clickTemplates/RawCluster/Readme.md

 ## NOTES
 -----------------

-The NFS share fro the jump box is created on a fast/temporary drive on the jump box (/mnt/ressource/scratch), so it will be lost in case of a STOP/RE START of the VM
+The NFS share from the jump box is created on a fast/temporary drive on the VM (/mnt/ressource/scratch), so it will be lost in case of a STOP/RE START of the VM